-My choice of vegetables guarantee me a wonderful soup: Asparagus, zucchini, celery root, leeks, tarragon: How can you miss?
+Mine has a lot going for it!
+This exciting vegetable lineup guarantees me a wonderful soup: Asparagus, zucchini, celery root, leeks, tarragon: How can you miss?

 Celery root gives the soup not only great flavor, but a slight bulk as well, allowing you to make this a creamy and very low starch soup.
 Grating the veggies shortens the cooking time.

+Asparagus Soup has so much going for it you can enjoy it at any temperature.
 Do not hesitate to go dairy-free, and have fun with the whole gamut of dairy-free milks, and dairy-free yogurts.

 - 1/3 cup olive oil